What are the benefits of participating in the UTSC Undergraduate Research and Creative Forum?

 What are the important deadlines?

-- Finalists skill building workshops and feedback sessions: March 2023 (dates to be confirmed)
+• Finalists skill building workshops and feedback sessions: March 2025 (finalists will be contacted directly with exact dates and further information)

 Any other questions?